 I am founder of yoga style Vinayam ( A humble approach to yoga) I offer 200 Hr teacher training in Vinayam Arogya Yoga, Vinayam Mana Kriya (200 Hr meditation certification) I offer several workshops on Pranayama, mudra meditation and women's health.

 After I went through the process of self birthing my 4th baby, I have been spreading awareness on being fearless and confident for woman.
-I am creator of Pregnancy & Wellness (Your little one is waiting..)
+I am creator of "From infertility to delivery" (Your little one is waiting..)
 I enjoy working with woman, with set patterns and concepts about themselves, women who are in their late 30's and early 40's wishing to conceive.
 I transform thinking of women who are willing to work with me.
 I offer Power of practical meditation which is a tool for everyday living with mindfulness.

 Blending the knowledge of my culture and upbringing, I bring Ayurveda and yoga into every yoga class.
 I am experienced in offering detox and Ayurvedic cleanse.
 I solve Dermatological issues with clients who are as young as 2 years old.
 I am also a prolific writer and frequent contributor to CureJoy (www.curejoy.com) and I am working on two e-books.